UltraEngine/tableplusplus/README.md

 You may not misrepresent the origin of this code.

-You may not use this code in AI training models.
+You may not use this code or any derivatives thereof in AI training models.

 ## Examples